Apilonius64/JSPageAnimator/README.md

 ### More
 If your code doesn't work or you need more information look at the examples or checkout the wiki.

+## Demo
+Look at the example at https://apilonius64.github.io/demos/JSPageAnimator/example/index.html
 ## License
 This repository and all its contents all licensed under the MIT license.
 Look at the [LICENSE](https://github.com/Apilonius64/JSPageAnimator/blob/main/LICENSE)  file for more information